harmesy/harmesy.github.io/_posts/2013-08-20-promises-deferrals-and-headaches.md

 So now, when `$.get` succeeds our callback in `first_call.then` is executed, which makes the `$.post` call, and returns its promise.
 When that succeeds our `second_call.done` callback is executed.
 So we have successfully chained our lookups.

-I know this all seems very basic, but being new to promises and deferrals and all that fun stuff can be a bit of a mindwarping experience.
+I know this all seems very basic, but being new to promises and deferrals and all that fun stuff can be a bit of a mind-warping experience.
 At times you're essentially writing code that is looking into the future, a concept that I admit sometimes feels difficult to grasp.